The vast majority of GP practices offer online services to their patients.

+The BMA, local medical committees (LMCs) and NHS England are keen that GP practices continue to actively promote online services and benefit from the increased efficiencies and improved patient satisfaction these services bring.
 Online services are offered in addition to the traditional telephone and face-to-face interactions.
 Patients will be able to choose the route they prefer.

 Commitments for 2016/17

-Please note that practices must be able to screen for third party information and to assess potential for harm before the patient can see the document.
+To do this, practices must be able to screen for third party information and to assess potential for harm before the patient can see the document.
 Some systems make documents available to the patient immediately, which is likely to be before the clinician has been able to review them.
 Practices with these systems may feel it is unsafe to enable online access to clinical correspondence.

 We are aware that this currently affects EMIS practices using Docman, but advise that all users check their system functionality.